- May-July 2026: Knock Step 2 out of the park

 Remember that the ranking algorithm favors applicants.
 Because of that, all applicants should put their top program first, even if they consider it a reach.
 It’s also worth noting that the Match is a numbers game.
 The more programs you rank, the more options you have.
 Because of that, applicants should strongly consider ranking every program with which they interview.
 Conversely if you would be unhappy matching to a program to which you have applied, you should not include it on your rank order list.

-How to do it: Take some solace in the fact that you will be going to a program with which you interviewed and ranked.
-Mentally prepare for the possibility of going to any program that was on your rank-order list and determine the best way to process the news for your mental health—that may mean skipping the big Match Day party for something more intimate.
+How to do it: Celebrate this landmark achievement in your journey in medicine!
+Take solace in the fact that you will be going to a program with which you interviewed and ranked.
+Mentally prepare for the possibility of going to any program that was on your rank-order list and determine the best way to process the news—that may mean skipping the big Match Day party for something more intimate.